Susanhuynh/Data-Engineering-with-AWS-Nanodegree-Udacity/1_dend_aws_data_modeling/README.md

 ### What is PostgreSQL?
 - It is RDBMS and uses SQL.
 It provides various features that reliably store and scale complicated data workloads.
 - PostgresSQL SQL syntax is different than other relational database SQL syntax.

+### What is NoSQL Database?
+- NoSQL Database has a simpler design, simpler horizontal scaling, and finer control of availability.
+Data structures used are different than those in Relational Database are make some operations faster.

+- The basics of Apache Cassandra:
+    + Keyspace: Collection of tables
+    + Table: A group of partitions
+    + Rows: A single item
+    + Partition:
+        ++ A fundamental of access
+        ++ Collection of rows
+        ++ How data is distributed
+    + Primary Key: is made up of a partition key and clustering columns
+    + Columns:
+        ++ Clustering and Data
+        ++ Labeled element

+- When to use a NoSQL Database:
+    + Large amounts of data
+    + Need horizotal scalability
+    + Need high throughput -- fast reads
+    + Need flexible schema
+    + Need high availability
+    + Need to be store different data type formats
+    + Users are distributed - low latency

+- When not to use NoSQL Database?
+    + Need ACID transactions
+    + Need ability to do JOINS
+    + Ability to do aggregations and analytics
+    + Have changing business requirements
+    + Queries are not available and need to have flexibility
+    + Have a small dataset

+**NoSQL Database and Relational Database does not replace each other for all tasks.
+Both do different tasks extremely well, and should be utilized for the use cases they fit best.**